Josemiles-ctr/Year-2-Recess-Project/README.md

 ---

 ## Group Members & Contact Information
-We are Group O for BSE2301 Mini Project 2.
-Replace the placeholders below with your group details.
+We are Group O for BSE2301 Mini Project 2

 | Member | Registration Number |
 | --- | --- |